 Day 1 – Oaxaca Arrival - Bienvenido a MÉXICO!

-Day 3 – Oaxaca Southern – Pan de Muerto, Village Life, Festival on Stilts
+Day 3 – Oaxaca Southern – Pan de Muerto and a Festival on Stilts

-From flowers of the dead to the bread of the dead, the celebration of the dead continues to unveil itself!
-At the "Fería del Pan de Muerto" market we find various unique offerings to delight the spirits, from the aforementioned Pan de Muerto to skulls and bones made of sugar, & much more.
+From flowers of the dead to the bread of the dead, the celebration of the dead further unveils itself!
+At the "Fería del Pan de Muerto" market we find various unique offerings to delight the spirits, from said bread to skulls & bones made of sugar, & much more.
 Then it's Day of the Dead murals in the "Calle de Murales", where we look for street shooting opportunities w/ these fantastico backgrounds.
 Then to the last workshop in Mexico that creates the traditional headdress for the marquee, "Danza de la Pluma."
-Next up is the "Panadería de Pedro Mendoza" bakery.
-The great Pedro himself will make a show of this unique and specialized art of baking spirited victuals.
-The day's main highlight arrives in the early evening in the form of a village procession!
-Costumed locals dancing on stilts present as main subjects while fireworks ignite the sky, lighting the way for dead's journey back to their families on earth.
+Next up is the "Panadería de Pedro Mendoza" bakery, where Pedro himself will make a show of this unique and specialized art of baking spirited victuals!
+Late afternoon brings the highlight of today's shooting - costumed locals dancing on stilts through the streets while fireworks ignite the sky, lighting the way for dead's journey back to their families on earth.

 Day 4 - Oaxaca - The Tradition of Mezcal Meets the Catrinas of the Panteon

 All tequilas are mezcals, but not all mezcals are tequilas.
 While modern tequila distilleries use modern methods with only blue agave, the Oaxacans still employ traditional methods and use any of 30 different varieties of agave.
-This process includes harvesting, steaming agave hearts, earthen ovens, draught horses, hemp, scorpions & Gusano worms!
+This process includes harvesting, steaming agave hearts, earthen ovens, hemp, scorpions & Gusano worms!
 This makes for quite an interesting documentary shoot where creative angles can bring your narrative to life.
 Assisting us again today will be Fernando Cruz and his lighting arrangements for more formal portraits.
-Late afternoon takes back into the dead motif, at no better a place than a cemetery called the Panteon.
+Late afternoon takes us back into the dead motif, at no better a place than a cemetery called the Panteon.
 Meeting us there will again be fabulously costumed Catrinas, along with Oaxacan women in their indigenous attire.
 As the sun vanishes and blue hour joins candlelight, the photography gets very intriguing indeed.

-Day 5 – Oaxaca & Environs - Zapotecs and a Market for the Dead
+Day 5 – Oaxaca & Environs - Village of Weavers, Houses of Cempasuchil

-This morning we take our already improving culture-in-action skills to a different Zapotec village, where they specialize in hand woven rugs of ancient origin.
+This morning we take our improving culture-in-action skills to a different Zapotec village, where they specialize in hand woven rugs of ancient origin.
 The next stop along the trail is a home factory where extraordinary candles are created for Day of the Dead celebrations.
-Trust us, the artistry involved is like nothing you have seen before.
-Following a very tasty lunch con cervezas, it is time to glide our beaming selves into the colonial neighborhood, where the house facades are decorated with great attention to detail in the style of Día de Muertos.
+The artistry involved is like nothing you have seen before.
+Following a tasty lunch con cervezas, it is time to glide our beaming selves into the colonial neighborhood, where the house facades are decorated with great attention to detail in the style of Día de Muertos.
 We then accompany a procession of colorfully adorned children as the celebrate through the most beautiful quarter of the city.
 This evening we return to Oaxaca centro, where the festivities are heating up.
 Mexicans pose in elaborate Catrina costumes, play music and dance through the streets - an opportunity for night street photography "par excellence!"

-Day 6 – Hierve el Agua - Petrified Landscapes & The Battle of the Catrinas!
+Day 6 – Oaxaca - Indigenous Potters, Free Time, Battle of the Catrinas!

-Day 7 - Oaxaca & Environs - Freedom, Access, and The Night of the Dead!
+Day 7 - Oaxaca & Environs - Editing Workshop, The Night of the Dead!

 October 31st.
 Big Night ahead!
-Sleep in.
-After lunch Sina will offer Photoshop Tips & Tricks for those interested.
-Then to the historical center where Oaxacans paint skulls on their faces.
-Your creative use of their mirrors provides opportunity for some impact image making.
-Next is private access to a Oaxacan family home, where they are clad in Day of the Dead formal wear!
+This morning Sina will offer Photoshop Tips & Tricks for all those interested.
+After lunch is free time until late afternoon.
+We will have special access to a Oaxacan family home, where they are clad in Day of the Dead formal wear!
 The elaborate altar sets the scene for environmental portraiture, and/or candids.
-At nightfall we hit the first cemetery of Oaxaca, where Mariachis serenade the dead, who presumably sing & dance along.
+Later we hit the cemetery of Oaxaca, where Mariachis serenade the dead, who presumably sing & dance along.
 At the stroke of midnight the most ancient Oaxacan ceremony of Día de Muertos takes place.
-This is where families receive their ancestors from the afterlife and take them home!
-Is this is the time for slow shutter, ghostly image making.?
+This is where families receive their ancestors from the afterlife and take them home.
+Is this is the time to try some slow shutter, ghostly image making?

 Day 8 – Oaxaca - Free Time & the Procession of the Chinas Oaxaquenas!

 Easy morning!
 Sleep in, take a late breakfast and relax or do some editing.
 We'll lunch and take a casual early afternoon stroll & shop in the colonial center of town.
 Later on we will photograph the Chinas procession dancers as they get made up and prepare for the big event.
-Once they are ready and before the parade begins, we have special VIP access to shoot them in a beautiful colonial courtyard.
 Then it’s time for the action on the Plaza de la Danza.
 This is truly exciting and challenging photography, with the potential of capturing an iconic Día de Muertos image playing out right in front of you.
 The fun and opportunities continue as the Chinas Oaxaqueñas will dance through the streets of Oaxaca until late at night.
 Who wants to celebrate with a mezcal margarita before dinner?

 Day 9 – Oaxaca & Environs - Day of the Dead 2.0 - Zapotec Style